legesher/legesher/README.md

 There are 2 main components and depending on what kind of feature you're writing, you may need to change one or more of these.

+### Translator
+Legasher allows for the user to code in any desired spoken language available within the `languages/*` folder.
+The transcompiler `legasherc` is the tool responsible for running the program in the desired spoken language. `legasherc` is written in Python and uses the `pythonparser` module to accomplish parsing.

+The `legasherc` script itself lives at `tools/legasherc`.

+### Legasher Platform
+In order for users to take full advantage of the gift of Legasher, the platform needs to be developed. 🎉

 When you find something you'd like to help with, please spend some time reading our [Contributing Guide](https://github.com/madipfaff/Legasher/blob/master/CONTRIBUTING.md) for more details in contributing and our [Code of Conduct](https://github.com/madipfaff/Legasher/blob/master/CODE_OF_CONDUCT.md) to maintain the healthy space our community thrives in!

 ### Source Code Overview